Skip to main content

 Table of Contents

-1. Understanding "Tokyo vs New York" Through Current Figures
+1. Understanding "Tokyo vs New York" through Current Figures

-2. The Wage Gap That Opened Since 2012
+2. The Widening Wage Gap Since 2012

 3. Breaking Down the Complex Factors: Yen Depreciation, Prices, and Real Wages